 Instructor Preferences, Course Relationships, and Approval Workflows: Optimized and Automated

-Rather than playing email tag, using paper forms, or struggling with Excel spreadsheets to determine what times, days, and rooms work best for instructors, your scheduling platform should do this automatically.
-Here’s why:
+Rather than playing email tag, using paper forms, or struggling with Excel spreadsheets to determine what times, days, and rooms work best for instructors, your scheduling platform should automatically provide you with this information.
+A scheduling software should ideally help you with the following items:

 - It allows all preferences to be taken into account (days, times, class room types, equipment needed).